gisisfun/map_polygons/README.md

 - **You** can contribute or make something better
 - Have a look in the shapefiles directory for the processed shape files for area weighted and place point of interest weighted files.

+**The Python Code will switch between Linux and Windows Enviromments (under development)** For Windows download the OSGeo4W package and install the 'express install'.
+The code will map to the standard installation location on C drive.
+The code was riginally bult for Linux.
+Linux has pretty good package management so no worries here.
+All python modules are installed using pip3.

 **Why not use Vendor 'XYZ' or 'ABC' Software?**

 The processes applied to the datasets would normally be tasked to individual analysts and use software purchased for that purpose.
-There are software packages that work at a larger scale than the desktop analydis to perform more industrial scale processes.
+There are software packages that work at a larger scale than the desktop analysis to perform more industrial scale processes.
 Again there is another set of personnel to achieve perform these tasks.
 Making the best use of both types of software is a challenge.

 The list of software is entirely open sourced.
 The coding and deployement of sub systems where chosen according to each software's ability to perform a given task in set period of time balancing out memory, storage and CPU access requirements.